 Combining both travelling and a holiday

-But we also used some private chauffers to get to some hotels, treated ourselves to dinner on a few occasions, including Valentines Day in Rome (very ROME-antic) and stayed in two fancy five-star hotels.
+We also used some private chauffers to get to some hotels, treated ourselves to dinner on a few occasions, including Valentines Day in Rome (very ROME-antic) and stayed in two fancy five-star hotels.
 At the start of our Asia trip, and then again in Europe, we were constantly on the go.
 We were completely drained, both physically and mentally.
 Our bank account was also getting quite low.
 We had our flights to and from Los Angeles pre-booked but we had not purchased any accommodation or chosen where we were going until three-quarters of the way through the Europe leg so we had the freedom to choose a more relaxing itinerary.

 When we were deciding on what to do on our North America leg we wanted to make the trip more relaxing and less hectic.
 Europe burnt us out so much that we knew we weren’t going to do that again.
 We decided that our next stays in Los Angeles, Vancouver, Banff, Mexico City, Merida, Playa Del Carmen and Cancun were all going to be less intensive and relaxing.